Last Updated on January 6th, 2020

 The more favorable characteristics the dermatologist can see in the scar, the more likely you are to receive a recommendation for treatment.
 But don’t just take your dermatologist’s word on whether an acne scar is easily or not-so-easily healed.
 It can take up to a year to recover form the procedures doctors use to treat acne scars.
 If you know you have a wedding or another important event coming up, you will want to let your dermatologist know so you and your doctor can assess whether acne scar treatment will still be in the healing stage when you need to look your best.
 The doctor usually can change a scar from “less favorable” to “more favorable” but that requires scalpel-and-suture surgery, not laser ablation or dermabrasion or a chemical peel.

 Surgery can work wonders on acne scars, but the dermatologist’s work can be wasted if you are not extremely careful with follow-up care at home.
 When the doctor cuts out a scar and stitches your skin shut, the sutures will be placed below the skin to keep the wound shut.
 Any visible stitches are there to hold your skin together so it can grow evenly, not to keep the wound from opening.
-And to encourage the skin to grow back together, it is your job to follow your doctor’s directions and apply layered, tensionless bandages over the area of treated skin.
+And to encourage the skin to grow back together, it is your job to follow your doctor’s directions and actively participate in the healing process.
+Remember to apply layered, tensionless bandages over the area of treated skin.

 Basically, it’s very, very important to change bandages just as often as you are instructed, and to place them in right spot each and every time.
 If you move a bandage a little closer to or a little farther away from the treated scar, you create pressure on healing skin.
 Wounds that are kept under pressure develop new scar tissue—usually an outward facing pink scar where you have an indented, colorless acne scar.
 To prevent this result, you absolutely, positively must be meticulous about taking care of your surgical wound after you are sent home from the dermatologist’s office.

 After the surgical wound begins to heal, your doctor may ask you to use silicone sheets or silicone gels to keep an outward-facing, pink scar from developing where you had the acne scar removed.
-Silicone sheets can be worn 24 hours a day or just at night.
+Silicone sheets, which have been proven safe and effective, can be worn 24 hours a day or just at night.
 Silicone gel is applied to the skin and allied to dry to “pucker” over the scar and keep scar tissue from rising.
 It may be necessary to use silicone sheets or silicone gel for several months to keep scars from rising.